 MiRNA classification (by conservation)

-For pre-miRNAs, they are classified aided by miRNA family file provided by miRBase.org, in which file all miRNAs of all species are stored according to their RNA families;
+For pre-miRNAs, their classification was aided by the miRNA family file provided by miRBase.org, in which all miRNAs from many species are sortedbyfamilies;

-Detail description: the miRNAs are divided into 4 categories, which are rice specific, only monocot conserved, monocot and dicot conserved, dicot but not monocot conserved.
+Detailed description: all miRNAs are divided into 4 categories, which are rice specific, only conserved in monocot, conserved in both monocot and dicot, conserved in dicot but not monocot.

-The latter 3 categories are regarded as conserved pre-miRNAs, while the first 1 category is regarded as non-conserved pre-miRNAs;
+The latter 3 categories are regarded as conserved miRNAs, while the first category is regarded as non-conservedmiRNAs;

-For mature miRNAs, the canonical mature miRNAs as well as those miRNAs, which have corresponding counterparts in other plant species and relatively big number RNA reads, of the conserved pre-miRNAs are deemed as the conserved miRNAs;
+Canonical mature miRNAs as well as those non-canonical? miRNAs generated from conserved precursors, which have corresponding counterparts in other plant species and relatively high reads in sRNA-Seqare deemed as the conserved miRNAs;

 RESULT:

-As for pre-miRNAs, 191 are conserved miRNAs, while 401 are non-conserved miRNAs;
+For pre-miRNAs, 191 are classified as conserved, while 401 are non-conserved;

 As for mature miRNAs, 220 are conserved mature miRNAs, while 493 are non-conserved mature miRNAs.